microsoft/PowerPlatformConnectors/certified-connectors/Tribal - Maytas/README.md

 - Connect to the web hooks

 ## Supported Operations
-**Entity** refers to one of the available business entities in Tribal like such as Person, Schools, Desks, Applications etc.
+**Entity** refers to one of the available business entities in Tribal Maytas like such as Trainees, Assessors or Employers.

 ### Triggers
 - `When an event happens`: Triggers anytime an event on an entity happens within Tribal Maytas.